 The Workflow editor is based on BPMN 2.0, the latest version of the Business Process Model and Notation standardization.
 You’re using a notation that is known in the organization and work done in this notation can be used.

 The ability to define and build a business process within an application through collaboration between business and IT and deployed as a separate, scalable application is truly what sets Mendix apart from not only the other low-code vendors in this space but also the pure iBPMS vendors.

 The Venn diagram isn’t quite a perfect circle, but with Mendix, it’s pretty close.
 And where those two circles meet is filled with benefits like speed, quality, and improved efficiency.
-Want to see how Mendix stacks up against other LCAP vendors and their business process tooling?
-Check out Gartner’s report and see for yourself.
+Want to see Mendix in action?
+Click below and to take a tour of our low-code platform.